-Make sure you've got the right life jackets.
-If girls are wading in water more than knee-deep or fishing from a boat, ensure that they wear a U.S. Coast Guard-approved life jacket (Type III recommended) that fits according to weight and height specifications.
-Inspect life jackets to ensure that they are in good condition and contain no tears.
-Read about Coast Guard life jackets.
+Make sure you have the right life jackets.
+If wading in water more than knee-deep or fishing from a boat, ensure that participants wear a U.S. Coast Guard-approved life jacket (Type III recommended) that fits according to weight and height specifications.
+Inspect life jackets to ensure they are in good condition and contain no tears.
+Read the U.S. Coast Guard's Life Jacket Wear/Wearing Your Life Jacket for more information.

 Verify instructor knowledge and experience.
-Ensure that the adult or fishing instructor holds American Red Cross Basic Water Rescue certification or possesses equivalent certification or documented experience (competencies); the ratio of instructor to participant is 1:10.
+Ensure the adult or fishing instructor holds American Red Cross Water Safety for Parents and Caregivers, or possesses equivalent certification or documented experience (competencies); the ratio of instructor to participant is 1:10.
 Consider additional adult watchers for groups that are more scattered and/or not clearly visible at all times.